Sally Gregory Kohlstedt

-Sally Gregory Kohlstedt (born 1943) is an American historian of science.
-She is a professor in the Department of Earth Sciences and in the Program in History of Science and Technology at the University of Minnesota.
-Kohlstedt served as the president of the History of Science Society from 1992 to 1993.
+Sally Gregory Kohlstedt (born January 30, 1943) is an American historian of science and higher education administrator.
+She is Professor Emerita in the Department of Earth and Environmental Sciences and in the Program in History of Science, Technology, and Medicine (HSTM) at the University of Minnesota.
+Kohlstedt served as the president of the History of Science Society from 1992 to 1993 and won the society's Sarton Medal in 2018.
 Her research interests focus on the history of science in American culture and the demographics of scientific practice in institutions such as museums and educational institutions, including gender participation.

 Early life and education

-Kohlstedt received her B.A. from Valparaiso University (1965), her M.A. from Michigan State University (1966) and her Ph.D. from the University of Illinois at Urbana–Champaign (1972).
+Kohlstedt was born in Ypsilanti, Michigan.
+She received her B.A. in History from Valparaiso University (1965), her M.A. from Michigan State University (1966) and her Ph.D. in American social and intellectual history from the University of Illinois at Urbana–Champaign (1972), under the supervision of Winton U. Solberg.

 Career

 Kohlstedt was an assistant professor in the Department of History at Simmons College from 1971 to 1975.
-She was promoted to a full professor in the Department of History at Syracuse University in 1975, where she worked until 1989.
+She joined the History Department and Maxwell School at Syracuse University in 1975, where she helped to found the program of women's studies.
+During her time at Syracuse, she continued research on the history of natural history and collaborated with Margaret Rossiter within the History of Science Society, co-editing Historical Writing on American Science, a volume that contributed to the development of the history of American science as a subfield.

 Since 1989, she has been a professor at the University of Minnesota (UMN).
-From 1989 to 1995, she was the Associate Dean for Academic Affairs at the College of Science and Engineering at UMN; from 1997 to 1999, she served as the director of the Center for Advanced Feminist Studies at UMN; from 2004-2006, Interim Chair of the Department of Anthropology at UMN; and from 2008 to 2013, the director of the Program in History of Science and Technology.
-Her leadership and work as a teacher and mentor of women faculty and students has been described as "nothing short of heroic".
-She has also held visiting appointments at Cornell (1989), the University of Melbourne (1983), the University of Munich (1997), and the University of Auckland (2008), and the Max Planck Institute for the History of Science in Berlin (2015).
+From 1989 to 1995, she was the Associate Dean for Academic Affairs at the College of Science and Engineering at UMN, where she worked to increase the number of women on the faculty and developed programs to support women graduate students; from 1997 to 1999, she served as the director of the Center for Advanced Feminist Studies at UMN; from 2004 to 2006, Interim Chair of the Department of Anthropology at UMN; and from 2008 to 2013, the director of the Program in History of Science and Technology.
+From 2013 to 2014, she served as Interim Vice Provost and Dean of Graduate Education.
+She retired emeritus in May 2022.

+Kohlstedt supervised approximately two dozen doctoral students over the course of her career.
+Her students pursued careers not only in colleges and universities but also in science museums, libraries, and non-profit science institutions.
+Her former doctoral students dedicated an edited volume to her: Georgina M. Montgomery and Mark Largent, eds., A Companion to the History of American Science (Wiley/Blackwell, 2015; paperback 2019).
+Her contributions as a teacher and mentor were recognized with the Joseph H. Hazen Education Prize from the History of Science Society in 2015.